ShalakaS/CJS_Project/README.md

 - The data on the website gets updated every single day.
 - The data was scraped within a span of three days in the first week of December 2022.

+### Inside *original scrapes* folder:
+- A folder named after each district.
+- Some districts have multiple district-level courts operating inside its limit.
+- Therefore, each folder contains files of every district-level court in the district that folder is named after.
+- The subfolder named *JOINED_FILES* contains consolidated data of all disitrict-level courts in that district.
+- You are free to either used the original files or use the consolidated files.